positiveviking/ha-gismeteo/README.md

 >   The relative humidity of air.
 >
 > **pressure**\
->   The sea-level air pressure in millibars.\
+>   The sea-level air pressure.
->   At the same time, a second sensor is created, indicating the same pressure in mmHg.
 >
 > **wind_speed**\
 >   The wind speed.